chdh/klatt-syn/README.md

 | 27    | -30  |
 | 0     | -99  |

-In addition, most amplitude parameter values where internally adjusted in the old source code.
+In addition, most amplitude parameter values were internally adjusted in the old source code.
 To find the corresponding new value, An adjustment value must be subtracted.

 | Old symbol | Linear factor | Adjustment dB | Parameter |